-Douglas Shire Council has a number of instruments to manage the vegetation at Cooya Beach.
+Douglas Shire Council has several instruments to manage the vegetation at Cooya Beach.
 The Coconut Management Plan (DSC 2015) defines the objectives for the management of coconut palms on Council-controlled land.
 The plan identifies the coconut trees within a given location and provides an assessment of the potential risk, distribution, impacts and associated costs of management.